-Ordained in 1981, Eaton served three different congregations in Ohio as assistant pastor, interim pastor and pastor before being elected bishop of the ELCA Northeastern Ohio Synod in 2006 and re-elected in May 2013.
+Ordained in 1981, Eaton served three congregations in Ohio before being elected bishop of the ELCA Northeastern Ohio Synod in 2006 and re-elected in May 2013.

-At gatherings, she often shares her four emphases for the ELCA: We are church; We are Lutheran; We are church together; We are church for the sake of the world.
-These four emphases are fundamental to identifying who the Evangelical Lutheran Church in America is.
+Eaton’s four emphases for the ELCA are: We are church.
+We are Lutheran.
+We are church together.
+We are church for the sake of the world.
+These four emphases are fundamental to identifying who the ELCA is.

-Eaton also represents the ELCA in a wide range of ecumenical and interfaith settings.
-She serves on the National Council of the Churches of Christ in the USA Governing Board and Development Committee, Religions for Peace USA Council of Presidents and Lutheran World Federation Council.
-Eaton’s presence witnesses the commitments of the ELCA to its long-term ecumenical partners, both in conciliar and bi-lateral settings.
+Eaton also called together a task force in 2016 to draft a policy statement for inter-religious relations in the ELCA.
+As the chief ecumenical officer of the ELCA, she represents this church in a wide range of ecumenical and interfaith settings.
+She is the vice president for North America on the Council of The Lutheran World Federation and serves on the National Council of the Churches of Christ in the USA Governing Board and Development Committee, and Religions for Peace USA Council of Presidents.

 Eaton’s husband is the Rev. T. Conrad Selnick, an Episcopal priest.
 They are parents of two adult children, Rebeckah and Susannah.